Brandon Indian Residential School: Mortality

-Records of deaths at the school were spotty and inconsistent.
 The 1905 annual report of the Department of Indian Affairs’ annual report noted five deaths, and Methodist Church records, only three in that year.
 In the 77 years the school was open, only nine deaths there were registered with the Manitoba Vital Statistics Agency.

-The Truth and Reconciliation Commission of Canada found that over the 120 years of the program, 3,200 children minimum died at residential schools—one in 50 students, comparable to the death rate of Canadian POWs in Nazi custody.
+The Truth and Reconciliation Commission of Canada found that over 120 years between 3,200 and 6,000 children died at the Residential Schools.
+The vast majority of deaths were due to tuberculosis and occurred prior to the development of the TB vaccine.
+Following the implementation of the TB vaccine program in the 1950s deaths at the schools approached zero.

 Burials

 An investigation of cemeteries and unmarked graves at the Brandon school site began in 2012, a collaboration of the Sioux Valley Dakota Nation (SVDN) and researchers from Simon Fraser University, Brandon University and the University of Windsor, with the goal of identifying the children buried on the site.
-A statement by SVDN Chief Jennifer Bone said that the project had identified 104 potential graves in three cemeteries.
+A statement by SVDN Chief Jennifer Bone said that the project had identified 104 ground disturbances that may be potential graves in three cemeteries.
 Cemetery and burial records account for only 78.
+Only excavation is able to confirm if the additional 26 sites identified by radar are actual burial sites or bad data.
 In addition to two previously known cemeteries, the project has found a possible third burial site.
 The project received funding to continue its work in April 2019, but work has been delayed due to the COVID-19 pandemic.
 One of the burial grounds is now an RV campground.